How to Build a Hamburger Menu in React

 export default MobileNavigation;

-You now have a functional navigation menu, but it doesn't behave like the typical menu you're used to.
+You now have a functional navigation menu, but it doesn't behave like the typical menu you might expect.
 To fix that, go to the media query in your NavBar.css file and do the following:

-• Assign the following properties to the ul:
+2. Assign the following properties to the ul element:

 .NavLinks ul{